dylanaraps/fff/README.md

 - Display file modification date, time and size (resource-heavy)
 - Sort files by modification time or alphabetically
 - `ctrl + d`/`ctrl + u` scrolling
+- Working history of directories and picker for them

 ### Thanks